Currently Available

 About the book

-In late sixteenth-century Württemberg, the public possession of a young woman—examined, prayed over, and fiercely debated—becomes the catalyst for a widespread religious awakening rather than a descent into hysteria.
-As pastors, magistrates, and physicians struggle to interpret what they are witnessing, the event exposes deep tensions between emerging Lutheran orthodoxy, older demonological assumptions, and the machinery of territorial governance.
-What begins as a single contested case ultimately ignites a revival that reshapes preaching, repentance, and communal life, revealing how early Protestantism understood evil, grace, and spiritual authority.
+In late nineteenth-century Württemberg, the public possession of a young woman—examined, prayed over, and fiercely debated—becomes the catalyst for a widespread religious awakening rather than a descent into hysteria.
+As pastors and physicians struggle to interpret what they are witnessing, the event exposes deep tensions emerging in the community.
+What begins as a single case of possession ultimately ignites a revival that reshapes villiage.

 Perfect for: Fans of literary historical fiction who appreciate theological depth and atmospheric, character-driven suspense.